adsforce/docs/src/en/media-source-configurations/tapjoy/README.md

 * Your Tapjoy cost data can be enhanced through cost integration;

-* Please make sure you have got Marketing API Key before enabling Tapjoy cost data.
+* Make sure you have got Marketing API Key before enabling Tapjoy cost data.

 ![img](4.png)